stepansnigirev/hardware-lightning-rfc/README.md

 - HSM sends txid to the host and waits for the signed commitment transaction
 - Host gets the signed commitment transaction from the remote node and sends it to HSM
 - In return HSM sends to the host a signed funding transaction to broadcast
-- When funding transaction gets into blockchain Host provides a proof of inclusion to the block
+- When funding transaction gets into blockchain Host provides a proof of inclusion in the block
 - HSM starts accepting channel updates only after it gets this proof.

 ## Channel updates and routing